Highlights

 The program focuses on:

-• principles of health promotion and change management
+• health promotion and change management

 • management of specific conditions such as diabetes, cardiovascular and respiratory disease